Kreyu/data-table-bundle/docs/reference/pagination.md

 - `pagination_persistence_subject` - to change the persistence subject directly;

 By default, if the feature is enabled, the [persistence adapter](#persistence-adapters) and [subject provider](#persistence-subject-providers) are autoconfigured.

+!!!
+Info

+    In the built-in themes, the pagination controls are not visible, if the data table contains only one page!
+    By default, each data table page displays 25 records.